ImmaZoni/Bookmark-Bridge/README.md

 **Note:** We're currently on the free Twitter API tier, which has significant rate limits.
 With enough support, we plan to upgrade to a paid tier ($100/month) to improve sync capabilities and add more features.

+## Future Vision

+Bookmark Bridge is designed to be more than just a Twitter/X bookmarks importer.
+Our long-term vision includes:

+### Multi-Platform Support
+- **Reddit**: Import saved posts and comments
+- **Hacker News**: Import upboted posts
+- **Bluesky**: Import saved posts
+- **LinkedIn**: Capture saved articles and posts
+- **Other Platforms**: Extend to additional services based on community needs

+### AI-Powered Organization
+- **Intelligent Categorization**: Leverage LLM capabilities to automatically sort bookmarks by topic
+- **Smart Tagging**: Generate relevant tags based on content analysis
+- **Content Summarization**: Create concise summaries of longer content

+### Enhanced Features
+- **Thread Unrolling**: Capture entire Twitter threads, not just individual tweets
+- **Advanced Media Handling**: Better support for various media types

+Our goal is to create a comprehensive "bridge" between all your content discovery platforms and your Obsidian knowledge base, making Bookmark Bridge an essential part of your PKM workflow.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.